Helicopter crashes onto roof of Manhattan skyscraper, killing one

 NEW YORK (Reuters) - A helicopter made a crash landing onto the roof of a midtown Manhattan skyscraper on Monday, killing at least one person and sending a plume of smoke skyward from the top of the building.

 The crash occurred shortly before 2 p.m.
-(1800 GMT) on a rainy, foggy day at the 50-story AXA Equitable Center at 787 Seventh Avenue.
+(1800 GMT) on a rainy, foggy day at the 750-foot (229m) AXA Equitable Center at 787 Seventh Avenue.
 Dozens of emergency vehicles swarmed the busy area, a few blocks north of Times Square.

-The city fire department said on Twitter around 2:40 p.m. that one unidentified person was killed.
-Media reports said the person was the helicopter pilot.
+The person killed is “presumed” to be the pilot, New York City Mayor Bill de Blasio said at a news conference.
+No injuries, either to people in the building or on the ground, have been reported, he said.

+“Thank God for that,” de Blasio said.
+“This could have been a much worse incident.”

 Nathan Hutton, who works in information technology for the French bank BNP Paribas on the 29th floor, said the building shook when the helicopter slammed into the roof.